zwbetz-gh/minimal-bootstrap-hugo-theme/README.md

 ```
 * Optional
 * If present, this will set the max width of the navbar and page content
-* If not present, the default max width is `"800px"`
+* If not present, the default max width is `800px`

 ### Date Format

 ```
-customDateFormat = "Monday, January 2, 2006"
+customDateFormat = "January 2, 2006"
 ```
 * Optional
 * If present, this will set the date format on your homepage and posts
-* If not present, the default date format is `"January 2, 2006"`
+* If not present, the default date format is `January 2, 2006`
 * See the [hugo docs for a list of valid date formats](https://gohugo.io/functions/format/#hugo-date-and-time-templating-reference)

 ### Code Style